ministryofjustice/laa-criminal-applications-datastore/README.md

 * `rake dynamoid:create_tables` - Will create tables from your models
 * `rake dynamoid:drop_tables` - Will drop all existing tables
 * `rake dynamoid:list_tables` - Will list all existing tables
+* `rake dynamo:setup_indexes` - Will create indexes if don't exist yet
+* `rake dynamo:destroy_all` - Destroy all existing crime applications

 ## Docker